MatureMasculine/guide/father_group_overview/father_group.md

 ## Purpose

 Father's Group is a dedicated time where fathers can challenge, support and witness each other as they move towards a shared purpose: To become Fiercely Loving Fathers, and lead their families from their deepest available truth.
-It is a community of deliberate practice dedicating to the maturation of the masuline for the purpose of serving life.
+It is a community of deliberate practice, dedicated to the maturation of the masuline for the purpose of serving life.

 ## Ceremony